Blue Line (Mumbai Metro): Accidents

-Eight accidents occurred during the construction of Line 1.
+Eight accidents occurred during the construction of Blue Line.
 In total, 2 people were killed and 21 injured during the construction of the line.
 The first accident occurred in May 2008 when 1 person was killed and another injured, when a pile rig collapsed at a construction site in Andheri (West).
 In 2009, 4 people were injured, when a steel reinforcement cage and temporary scaffolding of a concrete pillar caved in it Andheri (East).
 In April 2012, a crane at a construction site in Ghatkopar, veered off a truck and crashed on a portion of the nearby Sarvodaya Hospital.
 No one was injured as the affected portion of the hospital building was empty at the time.

 On 5 September 2012, a slab collapsed at the under-construction Subhash Nagar metro station in Andheri, killing one construction worker and injuring 16 people.
 Following the incident, construction work on the metro was suspended.
 MMOPL fined the contractor, Hindustan Construction Company, ₹10 lakh.
-On 11 September 2012, MMOPL appointed Geneva-based SGS Consultants as independent safety consultants for the construction of Line 1.
+On 11 September 2012, MMOPL appointed Geneva-based SGS Consultants as independent safety consultants for the construction of Blue Line.
 Construction resumed on 25 September 2012, under the supervision of SGS Consultants, after the consultant submitted its preliminary report to the MMOPL.
-The consultant remained with the project until the completion of Line 1 to help prevent future accidents.
+The consultant remained with the project until the completion of Blue Line to help prevent future accidents.

 According to SVR Srinivas, then additional metropolitan commissioner at MMRDA, "The accident was basically due to voids in the support.
 The support weakened due to rain and utilities underneath created voids.
 So, it was basically due to loosening of the soil due to construction activity and its erosion due to heavy rain that the support weakened.
 If because of any reason a part of the support settles, stress increases on the staging and causes it to fail leading to a cascading effect".